 There are options available for getting divorced without the knowledge or expressed permission of your spouse, but there are also many legal procedures in place to make sure this power is only used when necessary.

 Long gone are the times when one spouse may need the other spouse’s consent to get a divorce.
 While consensual, or uncontested divorces may be easier, it’s not required.
 You may file for divorce in a family law court that has jurisdiction over your marriage, serve your partner with the divorce papers, and seek a divorce with or without their participation or permission.
 However, it’s essential to note that your spouse’s attitude influences what you need to do to end your marriage.

 If Your Husband Filed for Divorce Contact our Family Law Attorneys

 If you’re contemplating this major life decision in Colorado, contact the Colorado Springs divorce lawyers at Brighter Day℠ Law today to see how we can help you through the challenging separation process.
 We have decades of experience helping clients in Colorado Springs get a favorable outcome and we can help you too.

-Our family law attorneys are here to schedule your free initial consultation today and review your case.
+Our family law attorneys are here to schedule your initial consultation today and review your case.
 At the Brighter Day℠ Law, you get direct access to an experienced family law attorney who will personally respond to your questions and assist with conflict resolution.
 To schedule a no-cost initial consultation, call our family law firm today at (719) 225-4443, or chat with us online to learn how we can help.